sarahbethfederman/michael-kehoe/content/post/security-txt.md

 # Specification
 The `security.txt` file contains seven fields:
 1. Acknowledgements: This directive allows you to link to a page where security researchers are recognized for their reports.
 The link MUST begin with "https://".
 2. Canonical: This directive indicates the canonical URI where the security.txt file is located.
 The link MUST begin with "https://".
 3. Contact: This directive allows you to provide an address that researchers SHOULD use for reporting security vulnerabilities.
-The value MAY be an email address, a phone number and/or a web page with contact information.
+The value MAY be an email address, a phone number and/or a web page with contac information.
 This directive MUST be present in a security.txt file.
 The link MUST begin with "https://".
 4. Encryption: This directive allows you to point to an encryption key that security researchers SHOULD use for encrypted communication.
 The link MUST begin with "https://".
-5. Hiring: The "Hiring" directive is used for linking to the vendor's security- related job positions.
+5. Hiring: The "Hiring" directive is used for linking to the vendor's security-related job positions.
 6. Policy: This directive allows you to link to where your security policy and/ or disclosure policy is located.
 The link MUST begin with "https://".
 7. Preffered-Languages:  This directive can be used to indicate a set of natural languages that are preferred when submitting security reports.
 This set MAY list multiple values, separated by commas.

 Web-based services should place the security.txt file under the `/.well-known/` path; e.g. `https://example.com/.well-known/security.txt`